Accessibility

 You are responsible for:

 If your water pipe is lead, we recommend that you replace the pipe rather than repair the leak.
-If you replace your pipe, contact us and shortly after, we will replace the lead pipe on the City's portion of the water service (from the shut-off valve to the water main) as part of our lead control program.
+If you replace your pipe, contact us and shortly after, we will replace the lead pipe on the City's portion of the water pipe (from the shut-off valve to the water main) as part of our lead control program.

 When hiring a licensed water contractor, we recommend that you: